Bernard Gilpin: Attacks

 Returning to England towards the close of Queen Mary's reign, he was invested in 1556 by his mother's uncle, Cuthbert Tunstall, bishop of Durham, with the archdeaconry of Durham, to which the rectory of Easington was annexed.
 He gained enemies from his wide-ranging attacks on the vices of his time, especially those of the clergy, and he was formally brought before the bishop on a charge consisting of thirteen articles.
-Tunstall, however, in 1557 not only dismissed the case, but presented Gilpin with the rich living of Houghton-le-Spring; and when the accusation was again brought forward, he again protected him.
+Tunstall, however, not only dismissed the case in 1557, but also presented Gilpin with the rich living of Houghton-le-Spring; and when the accusation was again brought forward, he again protected him.

 Enraged at this defeat, Gilpin's enemies laid their complaint before Edmund Bonner, bishop of London, who secured a royal warrant for his apprehension.
 Upon this Gilpin prepared for martyrdom and ordered his house-steward to provide him with a long garment to appear more dignified if he was burned at the stake.
 He then set out for London but broke his leg on the journey, which delayed his arrival until Queen Mary was dead and her Protestant half-sister Elizabeth on the throne.

 Hospitality

 He at once returned to Houghton-le-Spring, where he continued to labour in a ceaseless round of benevolent activity.
-When the Roman Catholic bishop of Carlisle was deprived in 1560, Gilpin was offered that see but declined it.
+When the bishop of Carlisle was deprived in 1560 for refusing to renounce his allegiance to the Pope, Gilpin was offered that see but declined it.

 In June that year he entertained Cecil and Dr Nicholas Wotton on their way to Edinburgh.

 His hospitable manner of living was the admiration of all.
 His living was a comparatively rich one, including a house better than many bishops' palaces, and his position was that of a clerical magnate.
 In his household he spent every fortnight forty bushels of corn, twenty bushels of malt and an ox, besides a proportional quantity of other kinds of provisions.
 Strangers and travellers found a ready reception; and even their horses were treated with so much care that it was humorously said that, if one were turned loose in any part of the country, it would immediately make its way to the rector of Houghton.